Natural Capital Symposium

 We are a previous participant and speaker at the event as it is a great opportunity to receive natural capital assessment training directly from the Natural Capital Project experts.

-Throughout the week there were plenty of insightful presentations that included:
+Throughout the week there are plenty of insightful presentations:

 - Opportunities and Barriers to Sustainable Development Planning;